-"War In Heaven" is Henry Metal's first effort of 2018, a diverse and lyrically experimental album which further expands the limits and scope of the project and delivers something ambitious, genuine and authentic.
+"Deadlift Cowboy" is Henry Metal's seventh album and second effort of 2018, a diverse and lyrically experimental album which further expands the limits and scope of the project and delivers something ambitious, genuine and authentic.

 "Henry Metal has managed to use music as a true form of expression."

 "Henry Metal’s ability on his axe is stellar, chock-full of glorious riffs and licks radiating screaming actinic hues that set the atmosphere ablaze."

 Henry Metal debuted in late March of 2017 with his first album “So It Hath Begun.”
 The nine song LP was the genesis of a uniquely honest, straightforward and blatant style which subsequently unfolded organically into 5 more full-length albums during Henry's debut year.
 Sometimes humorous and sometimes righteously indignant, “So It Hath Begun” covered the landscape of raw rebellion, lust, sarcasm and humor with a middle finger displayed proudly to all conventions pertaining to the business of making commercial music.